 Patrick M. Brenner

-Patrick Brenner is the Director of Giving and a Policy Analyst and at the Rio Grande Foundation where Patrick cultivates revenue streams for the nonprofit organization, including grant writing, fundraising, and philanthropic contributions.
+Patrick M. Brenner is the Director of Giving and a Policy Analyst and at the Rio Grande Foundation where Patrick cultivates revenue streams for the nonprofit organization, including grant writing, fundraising, and philanthropic contributions.

 Prior to joining the Foundation, Patrick worked in public relations and marketing at a firm located in Albuquerque.
 Patrick is actively pursuing his Master’s of Business Administration with the University of New Mexico.